farandead/C--BankingAppNetowrking/README.md

 # Banking System with Networked Client-Server Architecture

 This project is a simple banking system implemented using a networked client-server architecture.
-It allows clients to perform basic banking operations such as logging in, depositing and withdrawing money, checking balances, and transferring funds.
-The server is implemented using sockets to manage client connections and communication, with session-based authentication to maintain user state during interactions.
+It allows clients to perform basic banking operations such as depositing and withdrawing money, checking balances, and transferring funds.
+The server is implemented using sockets to manage client connections and communication.

 ### Features

 - **Client-Server Architecture**: Uses a TCP/IP socket connection to handle client requests and server responses.
-- **Session-Based Authentication**: Users log in once and maintain their session without re-authenticating for each action.
 - **Role-Based Access Control**: Differentiates between standard users and managers, allowing managers additional privileges such as viewing all accounts.
 - **Banking Operations**: Provides functionality for deposit, withdrawal, balance checks, transfers, and more.
 - **Enum-Based Request-Response Protocol**: Utilizes `RequestType` and `ResponseType` enums for structured and type-safe communication.